Phd Candidate – International Urbanism (University of Stuttgart)

 MSc.
 In Integrated Urbanism and Sustainable Design (IUSD) at University of Stuttgart

-Student research assistant at EZBET project at University of Stuttgart
+Research assistant at EZBET project at University of Stuttgart

 Research Assistant at the Urban Planning and Architectural Design department in German University in Oman (Gutech), Sultanate of Oman